Kazakhstan in the Junior Eurovision Song Contest 2018

-Kazakhstan was represented at the Junior Eurovision Song Contest 2018 in Minsk, Belarus, with the song "Òzińe sen" performed by Daneliya Tuleshova.
+Kazakhstan was represented at the Junior Eurovision Song Contest 2018 with the song "Òzińe sen", written by Ivan Lopukhov, Artem Kuzmenkov, Kamila Dairova, and Daneliya Tuleshova, and performed by Tuleshova herself.
+The Kazakh participating broadcaster, Khabar Agency (KA), organised a televised national final to select its entry for the contest.
+The entry went on to place 6th at the Junior Eurovision Song Contest with 171 points.
 This marked the first time Kazakhstan participated in any Eurovision event.
-The Kazakh broadcaster, Khabar Agency (KA), was responsible for the country's participation in the contest, and organised a televised national final to select the Kazakh entry.
-Tuleshova won that final, and went on to place 6th at the Junior Eurovision Song Contest with 171 points.

 Background

 On 25 November 2017, Channel 31 of Kazakhstan revealed their intention to participate in the Junior Eurovision Song Contest 2018.
-Initial claims emerged on 22 December 2017 from both the Kazakh Minister of Culture and Sports, Arystanbek Mukhamediuly; and the Director General of Channel 31, Bagdat Kodzhahmetov; that Kazakhstan had applied to become a member of the EBU, with the hope of participating both in the Eurovision Song Contest and the Junior Eurovision Song Contest.
+Initial claims emerged on 22 December 2017 from both the Kazakh Minister of Culture and Sports, Arystanbek Mukhamediuly; and the Director General of Channel 31, Bagdat Kodzhahmetov; that the broadcaster had applied to become a member of the European Broadcasting Union (EBU), with the hope of participating both in the Eurovision Song Contest and the Junior Eurovision Song Contest.
 Kodzhahmetov invited Daneliya Tuleshova, winner of the fourth season of Ukraine's version of The Voice Kids, to take part in the casting process to represent Kazakhstan in the Junior Eurovision Song Contest.
-The next day, however, the EBU made a statement the following day rejecting the possibility of Kazakhstan becoming an active member of the EBU, since Kazakhstan is neither within the European Broadcasting Area nor the Council of Europe.
+However, the EBU made a statement the following day rejecting the possibility of any broadcaster from Kazakhstan to become an active member of the EBU, since the country is neither within the European Broadcasting Area (EBA) nor is a member of the Council of Europe.

-Prior to the 2018 contest, Kazakhstan had sent a delegation to the and contests and broadcast the latter live.
+Prior to the 2018 contest, Channel 31 had sent a delegation to the and contests and broadcast the latter live.
 Channel 31 also stated its intention to broadcast the contests in 2018 and 2019.
-Khabar Agency has been an associate member of the European Broadcasting Union (EBU) since January 2016.
+Khabar Agency (KA) has been an associate member of the EBU since January 2016.

 Before Junior Eurovision

 National final

-Kazakhstan's national final took on 22 September 2018.
+KA held a national final on 22 September 2018.
 Ten songs participated in the competition and the winner was selected through a jury and public televote.